nrbjerg/4InA-/README.md

-# 4 In A -
+# 4inA-
-A simple implementation of Alpha Zero for the game of Connect 4 currently under development
+An implementation of Alpha Zero, for connect 4.